erickbickler/erickbickler.github.io/README.md

 ## Deploying to Github Pages

-Run `ng deploy --base-href=erickbickler.github.io` to deploy to the gh-pages branch automatically
+Run `ng deploy` to deploy to the gh-pages branch automatically

 ## Further help